Can I Buy a Car While I am Bankrupt?

 There are always options for you to consider.
 Please discuss them with your trustee.

-Contact “Rumanek & Company Ltd” for more information on bankruptcy in Ontario and debt solutions.
-Please fill out the free bankruptcy evaluation form.
+Contact “Rumanek & Company Ltd” for more information on bankruptcy and debt solutions.
+Or please fill out the free bankruptcy evaluation form.
 To learn more please visit our YouTube Channel.
 Rumanek & Company have been helping individuals and families overcome debt for more than 25 years.